Seven Gorgeous Gardens to Explore in the Mid-Willamette Valley

 Springtime visits in and around Salem.

 After escaping winter’s icy grip, spring in the Mid-Willamette Valley feels like a time of rebirth.
 The season’s first crops begin to sprout, ice and snow give way to sun breaks and rain showers, and gardens are awash in color.
 The changing season offers the chance to experience those colorful displays in a variety of ways.

 For some, that means family outings at the Wooden Shoe Tulip Festival; for others, it means trips to the nursery—sometimes twice a weekend—to help spruce up the backyard garden.

-So as you make plans for spring—whether you want to see colors that pop or find ideas for your own plot at home—here are seven gorgeous gardens and nurseries to visit throughout the mid-Willamette Valley.
+Whether you want to see colors that pop or find ideas for your own plot at home—here are seven gorgeous gardens and nurseries to visit throughout the Mid-Willamette Valley.